lachrist/estree-sentry-2/README.md

 [typedoc](https://lachrist.github.io/estree-sentry-2/typedoc/index.html)

-The main function is `guardWithAnnotation` which takes a node, an initial path and an annotation function.
-It returns a deep copy of the node with annotations if it is a valid EstreeSentry program.
+The main function exported by `estree-sentry` is `guardWithAnnotation` which takes a node, an initial path and an annotation function.
+It returns a deep copy of the node with annotations if it is a valid ESTreeSentry program.
 It throws a syntax error otherwise.

 ```javascript
 import { ROOT_PATH, guard } from "estree-sentry";